spring-media/adsolutions-implementationReference/publisher/nationalgeographic.de.md

 ## Placements

-nationalgeographic.de has a MI Tag-in-Tag Integration on Freehwheel.
+nationalgeographic.de has a MI Tag-in-Tag Integration on Freewheel.

 ### Desktop